cbgeo-archives/mpm3d-doc/algorithm/algorithm.md

     1. Compute mass of each particle
         $$ M_p = \gamma V_p $$

-> **Note** This method computes particle mass in the initialization.
-Even though the density is updated later, the mass is conserved.

 1. Solution phase for time step $t$ to $t + \delta t$

     1. Mapping from particles to nodes